noriyoshiabe/NASequencer/doc/en/nas.md

 ### PATTERN
 Pattern is for naming identifier and reusing fragment of codes that appears repeatedly.
-Pattern is defined by folloing syntax.
+Pattern is defined by following syntax.

 ```
 PATTERN <identifier>